Mental Health Awareness Month

 The green ribbon is the international symbol of mental health awareness.

 Mental Health Awareness Month (also referred to as Mental Health Month) has been observed in May in the United States since 1949.
 The month is observed with media, local events, and film screenings.
+In the United Kingdom, Mental Health Awareness Week is a similar observation, taking place for one week during May.

+History

 Mental Health Awareness Month began in the United States in and was started by Mental Health America (MHA) (then known as the National Association for Mental Health).
 Each year in mid-March Mental Health America releases a toolkit of materials to guide preparation for outreach activities during Mental Health Awareness Month.
 During the month of May, MHA, its affiliates, and other organizations interested in mental health conduct a number of activities which are based on a different theme each year.
 The Mental Health Month ribbon is green, symbolizing Hope, strength, and emotional support for those affected by mental illness.
+The purpose of Mental Health Awareness Month is to raise awareness and educate the public about: mental illnesses, such as the 18.1% of Americans who have depression, schizophrenia, and bipolar disorder; the realities of living with these conditions; and strategies for attaining mental health and wellness.
+It also aims to draw attention to suicide, which can be precipitated by some mental illnesses.
+Additionally, Mental Health Awareness Month strives to reduce the stigma (negative attitudes and misconceptions) that surrounds mental illnesses.
+Mental Health Awareness Month was formalized as a month of national observance by Barack Obama in 2013.